-Credit cards are one of the most successful financial products of all time, and it’s easy to understand why: they’re a convenient tool for making secure payments, they offer you enhanced consumer protection and – when used wisely – they can provide a source of cheap borrowing.
+Credit cards are one of the most successful financial products of all time.
+They’re a convenient tool for making secure payments, they offer you enhanced consumer protection and they can provide a source of cheap borrowing.

 However, to get the most from your credit card – and avoid costly mistakes – it’s worth taking a few minutes to learn how credit cards work.

-In short, credit cards offer greater flexibility for managing your finances than traditional loans, which require fixed monthly payments regardless of your financial position in a given month.
+In short, credit cards offer greater flexibility for managing your finances than traditional loans.
+This is because traditional loans require fixed monthly payments regardless of your financial position in a given month.

-Credit cards also offer enhanced purchase protection, which ensures that your card issuer will repay you for faulty goods (costing between £100-£30,000) that you purchased with a credit card.
+Credit cards also offer enhanced purchase protection.
+This ensures that your card issuer will repay you for faulty goods (costing between £100-£30,000) that you purchased with a credit card.
 A similar scheme (chargeback) also protects debit card users, but the purchase protection offered by credit cards (enshrined in law by Section 75 of the Consumer Credit Act) is a lot stronger.

 The flip side, though, is that the interest rate on credit cards is much higher than loans.
 This means that loans are generally better for long-term debt, where you won’t clear your balance within a few months.
 With that said, 0% purchase and balance transfer cards with very long interest-free periods (30+ months) can be cheaper than loans – as long as you pay off your balance in time.
 In a similar vein, using a money transfer credit card to pay off an existing loan or overdraft can be a savvy move.

-Although credit cards can be a great vehicle for minimising debt, there are a number of not-so-obvious fees, charges and potential pitfalls that you should know about before you jump in.
+Although credit cards can be a great vehicle for minimising debt, there are several not-so-obvious fees, charges and potential pitfalls that you should know about before you jump in.

-- Cash advances: Although you can withdraw money at ATMs with your credit card, it’s normally very expensive.
-Most card issuers will charge a fee on the amount withdrawn immediately – and unlike standard purchases, cash advances attract a high rate of daily interest until they are fully cleared.
+Cash advances: Although you can withdraw money at ATMs with your credit card, it’s normally very expensive.
+Most card issuers will charge a fee on the amount withdrawn immediately.
+Unlike standard purchases, cash advances attract a high rate of daily interest until they are fully cleared.

-- Late payment fee: Late payment fees will be levied against you if you fail to make a minimum payment on time.
-Don’t make the mistake of assuming that the payment date is the date the money must leave your account – you must ensure you leave sufficient time for your payment to clear with your issuer (normally 2-3 days) to avoid a late payment fee.
+Late payment fee: Late payment fees will be issued if you fail to make a minimum payment on time.
+Don’t make the mistake of assuming that the payment date is the date the money must leave your account.
+You must ensure you leave sufficient time for your payment to clear with your issuer (normally 2-3 days) to avoid a late payment fee.

-- Representative APR: The Representative APR is a figure that illustrates the expected interest rate that at least 51% of people entering into a credit agreement with a particular product will receive.
-Representative APRs are necessary, since credit card issuers do not have to offer the advertised interest rate to everyone they accept.
+Representative APR: The Representative APR (Annual Percentage Rate) is a figure that illustrates the expected interest rate.
+At least 51% of people entering into a credit agreement with a particular product will receive this.
+Representative APRs are necessary since credit card issuers do not have to offer the advertised interest rate to everyone they accept.